 It is a good practice to stay away from caffeine after your morning coffee or tea.
 Caffeine is a stimulant and remains in your bloodstream for six to twelve hours.
 Keep this in mind and limit food and drinks with caffeine in the afternoon.
 Coffee, certain teas, chocolate, and some soft drinks all contain caffeine.

-According to a survey conducted by the National Sleep Association, a cool, quiet, dark room along with a comfortable mattress, pillow, and sheets were most important for a good night’s sleep.
+According to a National Sleep Association survey, a cool, quiet, dark room along with a comfortable mattress, pillow, and sheets were most important for a good night’s sleep.
 Consider wearing an eye mask to help to block light and help you get a better night’s sleep.

 Consider taking a high-quality melatonin supplement.

 Melatonin is a hormone that is naturally produced by the body at night.
-Studies show that taking melatonin 30 minutes to an hour before bedtime can help decrease the time it takes to fall asleep, as well as improve sleep quality and duration.
+Studies show that taking melatonin before bedtime can help support a night of healthy sleep.

-Not getting enough sleep can affect your hormones and blood sugar levels, resulting in increased hunger and appetite, and even increase your risk of type 2 diabetes.
+Not getting enough sleep can affect your hormones and blood sugar levels, resulting in increased hunger, appetite, and even increased risk of type 2 diabetes.
 If left unchecked, sleep deprivation can ultimately wreak havoc on your health.
-Luckily for you, you can work towards improving your sleep quality by following a healthy diet, exercising daily and following the tips we have outlined above.
+Luckily for you, you can work towards improving your sleep quality by following a healthy diet, exercising daily, and following the tips we have outlined above.